Need Emergency Rent Assistance? Here’s How to Get Help

 Another national nonprofit organization that provides assistance is Modest Needs, which provides grants for a one-time emergency expense.

 People have to apply for a grant through Modest Needs.
-If approved, the nonprofit posts the grant request on its public website and allows donors to review and support the grant requests that matter most to them.
+If approved, the nonprofit office posts the grant request on its public website and allows donors to review and support the grant requests that matter most to them.
 When the organization funds a grant request, they remit payment directly to the vendor shown in the applicant’s documentation.
 Most requests get met within two weeks, Taylor says, and many of the grant applications have to do with covering living expenses that applicants can’t afford due to a short-term financial emergency.

 4. Look into other sources of income

 Ask your friends and family members for a loan, a business opportunity, or see if you can get a payroll advance from your employer.
 Some companies may also have a hardship fund to provide emergency rent help for employees.

 5. Consider crowdfunding

-Crowdfunding is a great solution.
+Crowdfunding sites are a great solution.
 A good way to alert friends and family to your situation is by starting an online fundraiser on GoFundMe.
-They provide free fundraising so you get to keep more of the funds you raise for assistance with rent.
-You might be surprised how supportive your friends and family are in helping you get back on your feet.
+By creating a donation website and fundraising online you can quickly raise money for assistance with rent.
+You might also be surprised how supportive your friends and family are in helping you get back on your feet.

 6. Rental help for veterans